 “The hunger for love is much more difficult to remove than the hunger for bread.”
 Mother Teresa’s words constantly resonate with Caroline and affirm the perspective on life she has developed through service.

 During Caroline’s sophomore year, she felt she had gained the understanding and conviction necessary to effectively lead others in service.
-As the Apostolic Pillar for University Catholic’s campus ministry, she lead groups in hosting Room in the Inn, cooking at Dismas House and mentoring and tutoring at a local school, St. Pius X Academy, for pre-K through 8th grade students.
+As the Apostolic Pillar for University Catholic’s campus ministry, she lead groups in hosting Room in the Inn, cook at Dismas House and mentor and tutor at a local school, St. Pius X Academy, for Pre-K through 8th grade students.
 She continued her involvement with Susan Gray School and also became a mentor for Fiat, a program for young women ages 12-18 at Incarnation Cathedral.
 Caroline also participated in Alternative Spring Break as a site leader to St. Louis where her group worked in a poor region in community gardens and gained a greater understanding of homelessness and poverty.
 Caroline also continued to broaden her understanding of the public health system through her work as an undergraduate research assistant at a Neuroscience lab in the Vanderbilt Medical Center, where she continued to work during the summer of 2013 and throughout her junior year.

 It is the recognition of the dignity of the individual which drives Caroline to serves others above all else.
-She seeks not only to cook for them or to raise money for a cause but to provide something intangible: the knowledge that they matter and that someone cares for them simply as a person, a person worthy of love.
+Not only to cook for them or to improve an organization but to provide something intangible to the individual: the knowledge that they matter and that someone cares for them simply as a person, a person worthy of love.